 - Promote the development of skills and habits that will prepare students for their academic career

-- Encourage collaboration between students and between students and instructors
+- Encourage collaboration among students and between students and instructors

 - Help first-year students in the College find friends and study companions